ironicbadger/pms-wiki/docs/index.md

     ---

     You won't get far without some hardware!
-Read reviews on [cases](06-hardware/cases.md), dial-in [remote access](04-day-two/remote-access/index.md) or how to [burn-in](06-hardware/new-drive-burnin.md) a new hard drive.
+Read reviews on [cases](06-hardware/cases.md), dial-in [remote access](04-day-two/remote-access/index.md), or how to burn in a new hard drive.

     [:octicons-arrow-right-24: Learn More](06-hardware/intel-quicksync.md)